Here’s the stuff you need to know about Low Max before you hit play!

 Here’s a preview of Low Max:

-All you need is an exercise step with 2 risers (on each side) and a little over an hour to do this advanced (classic step aerobics) routine.
+All you need is an aerobic step with 2 risers (on each side) and a little over an hour to do this advanced (classic step aerobics) routine.

 Let me tell you exactly what you need to know…